fehlhabers/versed/README.md

 ### Usage

-The recommended approach is that the `versed.yml` is put in the root of where you want to apply your versions.
+The recommended approach is that the `versed.yml` is put in the stage folder for the particular environment you want to represent.
 If you are in a GitOps environment with multiple stages and regions, you might have something like this:
 ```
     steps:
     - name: Set versions
       uses: fehlhabers/versed@v2
       with:
         dir: 'environment/westeurope/prod'

     - name: Apply terraform